Twingate/terraform-provider-twingate/docs/data-sources/service_accounts.md

 ### Optional

 - `name` (String) Returns only service accounts that exactly match this name.
+If no options are passed it will return all service accounts.
+Only one option can be used at a time.
 - `name_contains` (String) Match when the value exist in the name of the service account.
 - `name_exclude` (String) Match when the value does not exist in the name of the service account.
 - `name_prefix` (String) The name of the service account must start with the value.